ronso0/manual/source/hardware/controllers/numark_mixtrack_platinum_fx.rst

 ..

 For the default, the MIXXX common function takes taps and averages them.
 If you don't tap for 2 seconds the average resets and you start again.
 To prevent accidental double taps or misses if a tap is 40% shorter or 80% longer it will be ignored.
 I found while testing sometimes if I got the first two taps wrong the rest would be rejected by the filter, but it wasn't obvious this was happening.
 By default the button is dimly lit (like most others).
 When you tap the button if it accepts the tap it will go bright, if it rejects it from the filter it will show off.
 If this happens stop tapping wait 2 seconds for the filter to clear and try again.
 Fixed this kicking in after 8 taps.

 For tapping we have to "guess" which deck is intended, so we use some pointers.

-   1.we'll only consider loaded decks
+1. We'll only consider loaded decks

-   2.except in fallback we'll only consider decks on the "active" layer (unless neither on this layer are loaded)
+2. Except in fallback we'll only consider decks on the "active" layer (unless neither on this layer are loaded)

-   3.If one deck has PFL and the other doesn't we use that one (assumption that tapping bpm will be on a non playout deck)
+3. If one deck has PFL and the other doesn't we use that one (assumption that tapping bpm will be on a non playout deck)

-   4.If both have the same PFL state then look if one is playing.
+4. If both have the same PFL state then look if one is playing.
    Currently prefers the one that IS playing, could argue this the other way?

-   5.If they both match then use the one with the lowest deck number
+5. If they both match then use the one with the lowest deck number

 To help know which it is using when tapping BOTH up and down arrows on the deck are lit.
 As the first tap doesn't make any changes (you can't work out a bpm from one tap) it is safe to tap and hold the button and check which deck the arrows are showing on.

 MixtrackPlatinumFX.tapChangesTempo to false, recommended only for advanced users.
 The pads are for controlling cue’s, loops, and samples via various modes & layers.
 To select a mode, select a Pad Mode button (Cue, Auto Loop, Fader Cuts & Sample) to assign that functionality to the 8 pads.
 An LED under the pad section indicates the currently selected

 ..
 Credit to PopHippy for creating the original PDF file.